alinex/node-monitor/README.md

 tools has it's focus on the server here the focus lies more on the application side.

+- remote daemonless analysis
+- lots of sensors
+- alerting and reporting

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).